LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 method :meth:`~ll.ul4c.Template.renders` as keyword arguments.
 :meth:`~ll.ul4c.Template.renders` returns the final rendered output as a string.
-Alternatively the method :meth:`~ll.ul4c.Template.render` can be used, which is a generator and returns the output piecewise.
+Alternatively the method :meth:`~ll.ul4c.Template.render` can be used, which is writes the output to a text stream.

 For more information see the following chapters: